Design for Digital Media

 Careers & Opportunities

-Once you have completed this course you could find yourself working across a range of media including design for print or web, interactive design, motion graphics and film, and specialist typographic design.
+Once you have completed this course you could find yourself working across a range of media including design for print or web, interactive design, motion graphics and film, which are converging fields in the creative industries.

 Roles our graduates have taken on include: